 Pumpkin coffee cake is moist, tender, filled with pumpkin spices & topped with crunchy streusel topping.
 It’s an easy crumb cake recipe that’s perfect for breakfast or brunch – and a delicious way to celebrate fall.

 Pumpkin.
 Cinnamon.
 Streusel.
 Cake for breakfast.
 It’s time to invite your friends over for brunch – because this pumpkin coffee cake needs to be on your baking list.
-It starts with a super moist pumpkin cake that’s filled with vanilla, brown sugar, and lots of cinnamon – so it has all the flavor of your favorite pumpkin pie.
+It combines my favorite coffee cake recipe with the best pumpkin cake.
+It’s filled with vanilla, brown sugar, and lots of cinnamon for the perfect pumpkin spice flavor.
 Then it’s topped with delicious brown sugar crumbles and a drizzle of sweet vanilla glaze.

 Or after having a piece – you might just want to cancel plans with your friends and save all the cake for yourself… Because this pumpkin coffee cake is delicious.